sourcegraph/about/blogposts/gophercon-2018-implementing-a-network-protocol-in-go.md

 `net` vs `x/net`
 * NDP is transported over IPv6 + ICMPv6
-* Standard library net doesn’t quite provide all the functionality we need
+* Standard library net doesn't quite provide all the functionality we need
   * golang.org/x/net is designed for advanced use-cases!

 ICMPv6 networking packages in Go: